Dear Mama, if it is difficult for you to find wholesome, engaging books for young boys, look no further. Virginia Lee Burton to the rescue!

 “I am a part of everything that I have read.” ~Theodore Roosevelt

-Virginia Lee Burton is best remembered as an award-winning author and illustrator of children’s books.
+Virginia Lee Burton is best remembered as a Caldecott award-winning author and illustrator of children’s books.
 Her memorable characters, still ‘alive’ in our grown children’s imaginations, make her one of our very favorite children’s book authors.

 Burton’s themes take us back to a simpler life.
 She pays tribute to heroes who persevere through difficulties with goodness and strength of character.